nickthecoder/tedi/README.md

 In summary, TediArea is a simple JavaFX control.
-The Tedi project includes TediArea as well as additional classes that you may find useful to use in conjuection with TediArea.
+The Tedi project includes TediArea as well as additional classes that you may find useful to use in conjunction with TediArea.

 ## Syntax Highlighting